WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 Now that Flow supports ES6, it's mostly lacking in tooling and documentation.

 Writing interface files myself is OK (well maybe not all of [Lodash](https://lodash.com/docs) in one go) but it would be nice to have a good reference on how to write proper interface files, and to have Facebook provide interface files for their own projects.
-The only official files we found are part of flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js).
+The only official files we found are part of flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js) and hasn't been updated yet to 0.14.

+While this conclusion sounds overly critical, we really like the idea behind Flow and hope that its community get larger.
+We are also on the fence of adding it in the product we are working on.

+We are going to work on the TypeScript article soon and the article should be available in a couple of weeks.
+In the meantime, if you are using Flow (or used it and gave up), we want your opinions!